jhustles/spotify_youtube_2018_top_trending_music_artists_ETL/README.md

 * For this project, I wanted to further develop my ETL skills, so that was where my main focus was.
 I extracted, transformed, and loaded up both Spotify's 2018 Top 100 Songs and YouTube's 2018 Top Trending Videos (videos categorized as music only), and created an "Artist" column to enable joining with Spotify's Top 100 Songs of 2018.
 The YoutTube data came in two parts, a csv and json format, and the Spotify data was also in a csv format.
 All three (YouTube statistical and core information, categories, and Spotify's Top 100 Songs) parts were loaded into MySQL as three seperate tables where I later joined all of them to come to my results.

 ## PURPOSE:
 * Music is one of my loves in life, next to my family, close friends, and food.
 I listen to everything ranging from Hip Hop / Rap, RNB, Electronic Dance Music, Pop, Classics, 70's, 80's, 90's music.
-I thought it would be really fun and a great experience for me for me to work with data that I am very familiar with.
+I thought it would be really fun and a great experience to work with data that I am very familiar with.

 ## System Prerequisites
 You will need the following installed on your computer system, if you want to replicate my analysis: